Ready for a delicious sandwich idea? I have just the one for you!

 And the very best friends don’t care how fancy the meal is, as long as they are in good company.
 So if I decide to toss together a sandwich bar one day, then they are a-ok with that.
 The sandwich bar was actually a huge hit with everyone.
 I set up different meats, cheeses and a ton of add-ons.
 I did an Italian theme so I had artichokes, marinated mushrooms, sun dried tomatoes.
 The works.

 And I had a bottle of the new Hellmann’s squeeze bottle that allows you so much more control over where you put your mayo.
 Boom.
-And they have a coupon so that you can try it too!
-Double boom.

 Of course I had to have fun with the mayo that I can WRITE WITH!
 (Yes I got a little excited about that.)
 I used the mayo to label the various meats that we had to offer on the sandwich bar.
 The precision tip made it super easy to write on the bread.
 We had ham, salami and turkey.
 Plus 3 different cheeses and all the fixins’.